Trix was a system invented and initially made in Germany but, soon afterwards, made in Britain through the involvement of Bassett-Lowke.

 Like the German version, design was built around an 0-4-0 14V AC electric mechanism.
 The locomotives had diecast bodies while rolling stock was tinplate and wood was largely used for lineside buildings.

-What's your 'Trix' worth?
-Here are some recently sold items (USA).
+What's your Trix Twin worth?
+Here are some recently sold items.

 |See all sold items on eBay for more prices||06/2021||$-.--|